 Monuments and places of interest en Almáchar

-- Church of San Marcos: The main temple of the village located in the Plaza de España was built in 1505.
+- Church of San Mateo: The main temple of the village located in the Plaza de España was built in 1505.
 The church was built in a late-Gothic architectural style with Renaissance elements.
 Composed of three naves separated by columns, the lateral naves were built later in the 19th century.
 The lateral naves house the images of La Dolorosa and the Christ of the Heart of Jesus, and the main nave headed by the central altarpiece is the Christ of the Green Band: The Christ protector of the Almáchareños.
 The square bell tower is built in the Mudejar style.